FarmBot-Docs/farmbot-developers/v8/Documentation/farmware/farmware-hosting-and-workflows.md

-__:__
-This option is not recommended unless you are familiar with Linux and building Elixir apps.
+{% include callout.html type="warning" title="" content="This option is not recommended unless you are familiar with Linux and building Elixir apps." %}

 Step 1.
 Follow the instructions for setting up a local development environment for [FarmBot OS](/v8/Documentation/farmbot-os.md).